GSA/digitalgov.gov/content/events/2019/06/2019-06-19-gsa-customer-experience-cx-hackathon.md

 Prizes will be distributed to the eligible winners via Electronic Funds Transfer (EFT), within 60 business days of the announcement of the winner(s).
 GSA will distribute the funds evenly to all team members listed in the original registrations who arrive at the Security Desk at their respective locations for the competition start time of 10:00am ET and stay for the full day (10:00 am - 4:00 pm, ET).
 Funding for this hackathon will come from GSA.

+---

 ## How Judging Works

-10:00 am to 3:00 pm — Hacking

-3:00 to 4:00 pm — Round 1 judging, winners announced

-4:00 to 5:00 pm — Round 2 judging, winner announced

-_A full schedule for the day will be posted in the coming weeks._

-### Round 1

-The hacking ends at 3:00 pm, ET.
-Each team will have an equitable amount of time to present their solutions to a judging panel of 3 to 4 federal employees and the other teams until all teams have presented.
+**Round 1** — Each team will have an equitable amount of time to present their solutions to a judging panel of 3 to 4 federal employees and the other teams until all teams have presented.
 After Round 1 judging is complete and winners are announced, the winners of Round 1 will move on to Round 2 judging.

-### Round 2

-During Round 2, one winner will be selected by a federal executive judging panel and announced at 5:00 pm, ET.
+**Round 2** — During Round 2, one winner will be selected by a federal executive judging panel and announced at 5:00 pm, ET.

 All presentations and judging will take place virtually through video conferencing software and equipment provided by GSA, and in-person at 1800 F St NW, Washington, DC 20405.